st4ck/BBFlow/README.md

 ### Queues / Channels
 **ff_queue** the default class of the queues (channels).
 Channels are 1-1 between nodes of type SPSC and FIFO

+### Network channels
+**ff_queue_TCP** extends ff_queue (of type NONBLOCKING and UNBOUNDED) adding a network layer to send/receive data through TCP connection.
+The channel is unidirectional and the type (INPUT/OUTPUT) must be specified in creation phase.
+OUTPUT channels wait server to be available and reconnection occurs in case of connection loss.
+Data are guaranteed to arrive.

 ### Implementation choiches